regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 |  2006|                            22.53|                           4.00|
 |  2010|                            22.70|                           3.57|

-#### For each year and state, compute the average proportion and make a five-panel plot.
+**For each year and state, compute the average proportion and make a five-panel plot:**

 ``` r
 select(overall_health, year, location_abbr, response, data_value) %>%